splunk/public-o11y-docs/gdi/opentelemetry/components/memory-ballast-extension.rst

 Settings
 ======================

-The following table shows the configuration options for the ``health_check`` extension:
+The following table shows the configuration options for the Memory Ballast extension:

 .. raw:: html